danicc097/openapi-go-gin-postgres-sqlc/README.md

 free (from your own source itself and comments) so they're always up to date without any repetitive work: add/remove functions and flags at will.
+Custom internal autocompletion functions for each `x` function or `x` option can be easily setup.

 ![](.github/autodocs.png)